joelb123/joelb123.github.io/README.md

 [Hans Frauenfelder](hans.md)
 gave me more than 30 years ago as I was contemplating what to do after I finished my PhD.
 At the time Hans said that, biology wasn't especially data-rich, but by 2021 the situation has changed.
-For example, a a premier astronomical observatory, the Webb Space Telescope, is expected to produce around 200 TB of data per year when it comes online in 2022.
+For example, the Webb Space Telescope is expected to produce around 200 TB of data per year.
 A premier biological sequence observatory, the Broad Institute, has been producing that has been producing that much data *per month* for the last few years.